jbszczepaniak/gott/content/docs/episodes/episode02.md

 ---
-title: 02 - There is no finally
+title: 02 - there is no finally
 type: docs
 ---